dag/relvlast/docs/index.rst

     templating, useful for generating XML-like content for the web, such as HTML or Atom feeds.
 It is an optional mixin in Ramverk and included with the full-stack.

+  Compact XML
+    `Compact XML <http://packages.python.org/compactxml/>`_ is a language
+    that compiles to XML, using indentation for nesting similar to Python.

   SCSS
     `SCSS <http://sass-lang.com/>`_ or "Sassy CSS" is a superset of CSS